What are arrhythmias?

-Arrhythmias are abnormal heart beats.
+Arrhythmias are abnormal heartbeats.
 Some people refer to them as "skipped beats".
 They refer to any change from the normal sequence of electrical impulses.
-Some arrhythmias may be very short, lasting only several seconds or minutes, other are permanent, lasting for much longer.
+Some arrhythmias may be very short, lasting only several seconds or minutes, others are permanent, lasting for much longer.
 When they last longer, complications can occur and the heart pumps less effectively.

 Arrhythmias may be completely harmless or life-threatening and may happen too fast, too slowly, or erratically.

 Arrhythmias may happen both in adults as well as in fetuses, and when they happen, a work-up and tests are necessary to find the exact cause.

 - Bradycardia = slow heart rate less than 60 beats per minute